THE PERVERSION OF GRACE

 We will not escape the wrath of God if we neglect the salvation He is offering to us through Christ.
 Neglecting one’s salvation (Hebrews 2:3) is not directed primarily to an initial refusal to accept Christ.
 Rather, the warning is directed toward Christians who are not walking by faith, not seeking God in every aspect of life in the assurance that God exists and that He is a rewarder of those who seek Him diligently.

-Let us therefore fear, lest, a promise being left us of entering into his rest, any of you should seem to come short of it.
+Therefore, since a promise remains of entering His rest, let us fear lest any of you seem to have come short of it.
 (Hebrews 4:1)

-But we are not of them who draw back unto perdition; but of them that believe to the saving of the soul.
+But we are not of those who draw back to perdition [destruction], but of those who believe to the saving of the soul.
 (Hebrews 10:39)

 Today’s Christian scholars, teachers, pastors, and evangelists in many instances are not presenting the teachings of the Scripture.
 The scholars are following blindly their deductions from the “key verses” they have chosen.
 They are not adhering to what the Scriptures state.
 Rebellious man is perverting the Word of the most high God.